GavinCosta/Recipe-Tracker/README.md

 ## 📱 Try It Out!

 Ready to streamline your recipe organization?
-[Check out the Recipe Tracker Application](#) and start creating your culinary masterpieces!
+Check out the Recipe Tracker application and start creating your culinary masterpieces!

 Feel free to reach out with any feedback or suggestions for improvement.
 Happy cooking!